relsqui/doily/README.md

 ./doily
 ```

-If you want to be able to just run `doily` from wherever, you need to link it
+If you want to be able to run `doily` from anywhere, you need to link it
-into somewhere that's on your `$PATH`.
+into somewhere that's in your `$PATH`.
 For example, you can create a `~/bin`
 directory for yourself and put it there.

 ```bash